Swimming Terminology

 I.M.
 (Individual Medley):

 An event in which the swimmer uses all four strokes in the following order: butterfly, backstroke, breaststroke and freestyle.
-This event is not swum at the meet, but is often done in practice.

 LANE: